Mawerid/Mawerid/README.md

-***Hello there*** My name is **Maxim Monastyrnyy**.
+***Hello there*** <br> My name is **Maxim Monastyrnyy**.
 Currently I'm a computer science student at NRNU MEPhI, Moscow.
 I am interested in machine and deep learning research, robotics and computer vision.

 ### :computer: List of technologies